VW Bug Ads

 1960

-VW Bug - Black and white 9 3/4" x 13 1/2" ad has a photo of a whole bunch of Volkswagen parts spread out on a white floor with Dale Tuttle, the manager of a dealership, sitting on one of the seats with his arms spread.
+VW Bug - Black and white 9 3/4" x 13 1/2" ad has a photo of a large quantity of Volkswagen parts spread out on a white floor with Dale Tuttle, the manager of a dealership, sitting on one of the seats with his arms spread in a joyful manner.
 The ad headline has him asking "Repair 'em?
 I've got enough parts to build 'em."
+The text talks about Dave, and every other authorized dealer having all 5,008 of the parts that build into a Volkswagen sedan and gives a few prices (front fender being $21.75 and a cylinder head being $19.95).
 This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 February 8, 1960